Coaches Welcome Letter

 U6, U7 and U8 coaches: Practices will be academy style (with or without Explosion) where all teams practice at the same times and the children that show up are paired up with the available coaches.
 If a child’s coach is available they will be paired together, if not the child will be placed with an available coach.
 The Explosion program will merge teams together but at least initially coaches and players will be paired up.
 It is important that as many coaches as possible show up every week.
 If you can NOT make it please let me know by 10 am the day of the practice.

 Please review the AYS Inclement Weather Policy at http://www.attleborosoccer.com/content/city-attleboro-inclement-weather-guide.
 While myself and other board members will make every effort to communicate field closures and cancellations in a timely manner we also rely on you as adult coaches to use your judgment to ensure the safety of the players AND damage to the fields.
 So if its pouring rain and\or there is standing water on the fields please cancel your practices.
-Also please move practice away from any muddy spots and try to avoid the goal keeper areas of fields during practice.
+Also please move practice away from any muddy spots and try to avoid the goal keeper areas of fields.

 Zero Tolerance Policy